baochengwang/envirodata/README.md

 Station data is cached into a local (sqlite3 file-) database.

+### GeoTIFF

+Get arbitrary GeoTIFF datasets (without any time dependence) using [rasterio](https://rasterio.readthedocs.io/en/stable/).

+GeoTIFF data is cached by copying the files into the cache directory.

 ## Documentation

 [Sphinx](https://www.sphinx-doc.org/en/master/) API documentation can be created using `tools/build_docs.bash`, and then be found at `docs/_build/index.html`.